JordanOfficial Name: Hashemite Kingdom of Jordan

 Demonstrations are common.
 Some, especially smaller ones, have turned violent, leading security officials to intercede.
 Because demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence, travelers should avoid all protests and large gatherings of people.
 Many demonstrations occur on Fridays near mosques following noon prayers.
 Consequently, you should exercise special sensitivity and caution when visiting or traveling near mosques and religious sites during holy days and Fridays.
 Demonstrations and other forms of unrest have occurred on public university campuses in Jordan.
 Some acts of violence on university campuses have involved the use of firearms.
 Anti-U.S. demonstrations have also taken place in front of the U.S. Embassy.
 Tribal violence in Jordan remains a concern.
 Clashes between feuding clans or families periodically erupt without notice and sometimes involve an escalation in violence, including the use of firearms.
 In some cases, Jordanian security services are slow to respond or may opt to let the violence subside before intervening.

-U.S. citizens should avoid the border area with Syria.
+U.S. citizens should avoid the border areas with Syria and Iraq.
 Police and security officials have arrested weapons and drug smugglers, as well as foreign fighters attempting to enter Syria to fight in the country’s ongoing civil war.
-Fighting can occur close to the border, and some munitions have landed within Jordan’s borders.
-Riots have occasionally occurred at the Ramtha/Jaber border crossing, resulting in the burning of key municipal facilities.
-The Department of State also advises against travel into Iraq.
+Fighting can occur close to the Syrian border, and some munitions have landed within Jordan’s borders.
+The Department of State advises against travel into Syria and Iraq.
 Please see the Travel Warnings and Country Specific Information for Syria and Iraq for further information.

 To stay connected: